vonglan/realearn-sy-presets/README.md

 - TAL U-No
 - TAL BaseLine 101
 - u-he Repro (1 and 5)
+- u-he Diva
 - u-he Hive
--

 Planned VST presets:
-- u-he Diva
 - Sonicprojects OP-X Pro
 - Maybe Dexed (with a different concept)

+Important Restriction:
+The presets were developed and tested with the VSTi version of these softsynths.
+With VST3i and AUi, problems can occur.
+(In some cases the parameter numbers differ between AUi and VSTi.
+There are also sometimes differences between VSTi and AUi for the behavior regarding parameters with discrete values.)

 Advanced features planned by Helgoboss:
 - „make relative“ function for normal (absolute) knobs (Vote for this [here](https://github.com/helgoboss/realearn/issues/203))